The Program Theory

 Edge kind Source Target Meaning

-component product_set, coproduct_set, product_space, free_monoid any vertex Position in a finite tuple
+component product_set, coproduct_set, product_space object / space vertex Position in a finite tuple

 2. The extraction functor

-The function extract_program_schema in quivers.dsl.program_theory realises a functor
+The function extract_program_schema in quivers.dsl.program_theory realizes a functor

 \[ \mathcal{S} : \mathrm{Modules}_{\mathrm{compiled}} \to \mathrm{Schema}(\mathsf{QVR}), \]